Uberi/biplane/README.md

 * As a last-resort slow-but-simple option, using the CircuitPython REPL that you can access over the serial port:
     1. Run `python3 -c 'f=open("biplane.py");code=f.read();print(f"code={repr(code)};open(\"lib/biplane.py\",\"w\").write(code) if len(code)=={len(code)} else print(\"CODE CORRUPTED\")")'` in this folder, and copy the output of that command to the clipboard.
 This output is CircuitPython code that creates `lib/biplane.py` with the correct contents inside.
     2. Paste the copied output into the CircuitPython REPL and run it.
 If it outputs "CODE CORRUPTED", that means the code changed between when you pasted it and when it arrived in CircuitPython, which means your serial terminal is sending the characters too quickly and CircuitPython can't keep up (common when using `screen` or `minicom`); to fix this, configure your terminal to wait 2ms-4ms after sending each character and try again (2ms is usually good enough).
 Also, make sure that you do this after freshly resetting the board.

+Lastly, Biplane is part of the [CircuitPython Community Bundle](https://circuitpython.org/libraries), so if you have that installed, then you already have Biplane installed too.

 Examples
 --------